iagows/simple-mobx-jest/README.md

-# simple-mobx-jest
+# Simple Mobx and Jest

-Simple project using mobx, jest, react, typescript.
+Simplest project to show how to use mobx and jest with React Js, Typescript and Enzyme